matthewlehew/build25labmanual/labmanual.md

 ## Lab Goals

-Enter your ID number here to use as part of your login later, this will help save time:
+Enter your ID number here to use as part of your login later, this will help save time and reduce the risk of errors:

-@lab.Textbox(IDnumber)
+@lab.TextBox(IDnumber)

 Your username is +++user@lab.Variable(IDnumber)@build2025automations.onmicrosoft.com+++.